Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Coupled Power and Datacenter Networks

 \subsubsection{FL best response model}

-We assume that each AI company directly pays for the electricity consumed by its workloads in datacenters, an arrangement consistent with self-operated or colocation datacenters, and serving as a stylized abstraction of electricity bill pass-through in cloud computing environments.
+In our model, each AI company directly pays for the electricity consumed by its workloads in datacenters, an arrangement consistent with self-operated or colocation datacenters, and serving as a stylized abstraction of electricity bill pass-through in cloud computing environments.
 The net payoff of company \(k\) is then the utility from computing workloads minus the cost of electricity.
 In response to the LMPs \(\boldsymbol{\lambda}\), each company solves:

 A Nash Equilibrium (NE) arises when no company can improve its payoff by unilaterally changing its decision.
 Denote an NE decision as \(\mathbf{x}^\mathrm{NE}(\boldsymbol{\lambda})\).
 The aggregate price-responsive load $\mathbf{s}$ induced at equilibrium is then characterized by the mapping: \( \boldsymbol{\sigma}(\boldsymbol{\lambda}) = \mathbf{A}^\mathrm{FL}\, \mathbf{x}^\mathrm{NE}(\boldsymbol{\lambda}). \)